vesoft-inc/nebula-docs/docs/manual-EN/2.query-language/2.functions-and-operators/uuid.md

 When the number of vertices reaches billions, using `Hash` Function to generate vids has a certain conflict probability.
 Therefore, **Nebula Graph** provides `UUID` Function to avoid vid conflicts in a large number of vertices. `UUID` Function is composed of the `Murmur` hash function and the current timestamp (in seconds).

+## Low Performance and compatibility issues for UUID

 Values generated with the `UUID` are stored in the **Nebula Graph** Storage service in key-value mode.
 When called, it checks whether this key exists or conflicts.
-So the performance may be slower than hash.
+So the performance may be lower than hash.
+In addition, `UUID` may not be available in future versions.

 Insert with `UUID`: